JakubSakar9/optinerf/README.md

 # OptiNeRF: An extension of the MultiNeRF codebase with the addition of depth supervision

 This repository was directly derived from the [MultiNeRF repository](https://github.com/google-research/multinerf), which Google Research published as a Code Release for Mip-NeRF 360, Ref-NeRF, and RawNeRF.
 The functionality that was added in this project is the option of depth supervised training for mip-NeRF when using adequate depth images for each viewpoint.
 The code was tested on three datasets which can be found in a [Google Drive directory](https://drive.google.com/drive/folders/1CvObrtawHvlLIk1IRxcQiaQAqaa1BW9_?usp=share_link).
+For information regarding installation and basic used of the code refer to the readme of the [MultiNeRF repository](https://github.com/google-research/multinerf).

 ## New configuration options